Yang-Mills model for centrally extended 2d gravity: Introduction

-In JT gravity, the scalar curvature $R$ of vacuum solutions is equal to minus the cosmological constant $-\gamma/\ell^2$.
-In the model (\ref{action-intro}), $\ast\/F$ acts as a gravity source, so one expects $R$ to depend on the cosmological constant and the solution for $\ast\/F$.
-We see in Section~3 that this is the case.
-In particular, vacuum solutions have constant $R=R_0/\ell^2$ and constant $\ast\/F=F_0$, with $R_0$ and $F_0$ satisfying $F_0^2+2F_0R_0-2\gamma=0$.
-For a given $\gamma$, both $\textnormal{dS}_2$ and $\textnormal{AdS}_2$ are possible.
+The occurrence of the term $F^2$ in the action~(\ref{action-intro}) ensures that the model has black hole solutions similar to those in 2d dilaton gravities~\cite{LMK,GLMK,Witten-JT}.
+This is discussed in Section~3, in which all vacuum solutions to the model are found.
+Besides black holes, we find spacetimes with constant scalar curvature $R=R_0/\ell^2$ and constant dual field strength $\ast\/F=F_0$, with $R_0$ and $F_0$ satisfying $F_0^2+2F_0R_0-2\gamma=0$.
+For a given cosmological constant $\gamma$, both $\textnormal{dS}_2$ and $\textnormal{AdS}_2$ are possible.
 Having one or the other depends on the value of $F_0$.
-This holds even for zero cosmological constant, $\gamma=0$, in which case $R_0=-F_0/2$.
-We note that the classical theory makes sense even if the term $F^2$ in the action $S$ is removed, in which case vacuum solutions remain unchanged, except for that now $R_0 F_0=\gamma$.
+This scenario occurs even for zero cosmological constant, $\gamma=0$, in which case $R_0=-F_0/2$.
+If the term $F^2$ in the action $S$ is removed, the classical theory still makes sense but then only vacuum solutions with constant scalar curvature exist, $R_0$ and $F_0$ being related through $R_0F_0 =\gamma$.

 We wish to study the model~(\ref{action-intro}) in relation with other 2d gravity-Maxwell models in the literature.
 A particularly interesting one has been considered by Hartman and Strominger~\cite{HS}, who have added to the JT Lagrangian a term $-F^2/4$.
 This results in a JT-Maxwell model that has an $\textnormal{AdS}_2$ vacuum solution for constant $\ast\/F=E$.
-After fixing the conformal gauge for the metric, the model has a CFT interpretation, with a residual symmetry that combines conformal diffeomorphisms and gauge transformations and that is generated by a Witt algebra.
+After fixing the conformal gauge for the metric, the model has a conformal field theory (CFT) interpretation, with a residual symmetry that combines conformal diffeomorphisms and gauge transformations and that is generated by a Witt algebra.
 If matter is included so that the $\textnormal{AdS}_2$ background is preserved at the boundary and if, upon quantization, the $U(1)$ matter current becomes anomalous, the Witt algebra becomes a Virasoro algebra with nonzero central charge.
 The model~(\ref{action-intro}) shares the same symmetry.
 Hence we expect it to also allow for a central charge.
 This is shown in Section~4.

-We close by arguing in Section~5 that the action $S$ is unique in the sense that it is the only Yang-Mills action linear in the scalar curvature that can be written for symmetries generated by semidirect products obtained from four-dimensional real Lie alegebras.
+We close by arguing in Section~5 that the action $S$ is unique in the sense that it is the only Yang-Mills action linear in the scalar curvature that can be written for symmetries generated by semidirect products obtained from four-dimensional real Lie algebras.